 We cannot guarantee that the investments you make will qualify for relief in every case.
 HMRC will only conduct an assessment after the death of a shareholder has been reported, and it is at that point they will confirm whether you and the companies invested into qualified for the relief.
-If you borrow money to invest in shares via an Soteria BR Account, your investment is unlikely to qualify for relief from inheritance tax.
+If you borrow money to invest in shares via a Soteria BR Trust Account, your investment is unlikely to qualify for relief from inheritance tax.